-Biceps tendinitis is inflammation or irritation of the upper biceps tendon, called the long head, which connects your biceps muscle to the bones in your shoulder joint.
+Biceps tendonitis is inflammation or irritation of the upper biceps tendon, called the long head, which connects your biceps muscle to the bones in your shoulder joint.
 Biceps tendonitis is typically caused by repetitive motion in sports or work activities, so it can develop at the same time as rotator cuff tendonitis because it is part of the rotator cuff structure.

-Biceps tendonitis: causes, risk factors, and common signs and symptoms
+Biceps tendonitis: causes, risk factors and common signs and symptoms

 Biceps tendon injuries are most often caused by physical activities over time, because as we age, our tendons weaken with everyday wear and tear.
 This degeneration is worsened by repeating the same arm and shoulder motions, especially with repetitive overhead motion.
 Sports activities such as swimming, tennis, and baseball are risk factors for biceps tendinitis.
 A sudden and serious load to the biceps tendon can also cause tendonitis, which can happen at work or play.

 According the American Academy of Orthopaedic Surgeons, the common symptoms of biceps tendonitis include:

 - Pain or tenderness in the front of the shoulder, which worsens with overhead lifting or activity

 - Pain or achiness that moves down the upper arm bone

 - An occasional snapping sound or sensation in the shoulder